 Year-round outdoor recreation is a primary attraction for natives and visitors alike.
 Hiking, hunting, skiing, snowmobiling, and endless backcountry trails beckon from every direction.
 Dozens of alpine lakes and streams, sparkling like so many diamonds, dot the Selkirk Crest.
 For a taste of a high mountain lake experience, Roman Nose Lake west of Bonners Ferry is the only lake in the Selkirks that is wheel chair accessible.
 Visit the Bonners Ferry Ranger Station on Hwy 95 just south of town or call 208-267-5561 for trail maps.

-Visit the International Gateway Visitor Center in downtown or for more area information check with the Greater Bonners Ferry Chamber of Commerce.
+Visit the International Gateway Visitor Center in downtown or for more area information check with the Boundary County Economic Development.